Propolis – nutritional information and facts

 Propolis is a nutrient-rich substance made by honey bees.
 (WIKI Propolis) It is a resinous substance gathered from deciduous tree bark and leaves.
 Used as a healing agent for many centuries it has the ability to provide protection against infectious invaders, promote healing and regeneration of tissue, and provides a superior source of energy and stamina.

 Honeybees create propolis to sterilize the hive and to protect it against outside intruders and infection.
-It is also used to seal cracks in the hive, and for this reason is often termed ‘bee glue’.
+It is also used to seal cracks in the hive, and for this reason, is often termed ‘bee glue’.

-Propolis, to a greater extent than the other bee products, is used externally as well is ingested.
+Propolis, to a greater extent than the other bee products, is used externally as well as ingested.
 It is often applied to skin irritations, cuts, rashes and bruises to sterilize and disinfect the wound.
 It is used in tincture form as a natural alternative to penicillin and other antibiotics.
 Used as an antibiotic it is said to be particularly safe and effective and inhibits the resistance-building effect that is a negative factor with prescription antibiotics.

 The fact that viruses and bacteria are unable to build tolerances against propolis is particularly significant to the medical field.
-In an age where prescription antibiotics are commonly over prescribed, it is becoming more difficult for scientists to remain one step ahead when creating antibiotics to treat viral/bacterial conditions.
+In an age where prescription antibiotics are commonly overprescribed, it is becoming more difficult for scientists to remain one step ahead when creating antibiotics to treat viral/bacterial conditions.
 When antibiotics are taken too frequently, the harmful bacteria that they are designed to eliminate begin to build a resistance to the antibiotic, rendering it impotent.

 The anti resistance-building properties of propolis have been clinically verified under controlled conditions.